-- The college has licensed a Web-based system from SONA Systems for recruiting and crediting to sign up for experiments.
+- The college has licensed a Web-based system from SONA Systems for recruiting participants to sign up for experiments.
 Descriptions of your research studies using participants from the pool are posted on this website.
 The system provides functionality for posting, recruiting, scheduling, and crediting participants for Web-based and laboratory-based studies.
-Approximately 1000 participant hours are available each semester, and hours will distributed among researchers based upon requested need, with priority given to requests submitted prior to the start of the semester.
+Approximately 1000 participant hours are available each semester, and hours will be distributed among researchers based upon requested need, with priority given to requests submitted prior to the start of the semester.
 If requested hours exceed the number available, hours will be equally distributed.
 After the 12th week in the semester the pool will open to all researchers who want to run a study irrespective of how many hours they have already used (i.e., you must finish data collection for your studies by the 12th week of the semester to be guaranteed the number of hours you were allocated).

 Researchers who wish to use these resources should complete the following steps:

 - Submit a request for participant hours to Elizabeth Mullen, the pool coordinator.